BY DEBBIE CARLSON

 Carolyn Braff, ’13, Gatorade Director of Brand Marketing, Chicago

 The Challenge: Since 1965, Gatorade has been the go-to sports drink for athletes.
 But 50 years in, sports have evolved.
-Customer research in 2017 revealed an opportunity to provide beverage solutions to athletes when they are off the field as well.
+Consumer research in 2017 revealed an opportunity to provide beverage solutions to athletes when they are off the field as well.

 “Gatorade had never created a product designed for the off-the-field athlete, and we were unsure if our current brand could successfully take us there,” said Carolyn Braff, Gatorade director of brand marketing.
 How could Gatorade create a product geared to a different usage occasion without suggesting the original core product was inferior?

 The Strategy: The team uncovered an opportunity to create a foundation for a larger category of sports drinks.
-The new product would complement what Gatorade always stood for—scientifically proven functional hydration—but would appeal to the needs of a nutritionally discerning customer who wanted “clean,” or more natural, offerings.
+The new product would complement what Gatorade always stood for—scientifically proven functional hydration—but would appeal to the needs of a nutritionally discerning consumer who wanted “clean,” or more natural, offerings.

 Creating a product that could launch an entirely differentiated category required a cross-functional team.
 There was some internal resistance, Braff said, since it was a complete change in mind-set from the normal process of launching a new product.
 She reframed the problem as a new way to look at consumption categories, rather than simply thinking about a product for inactive consumption.
 To get buy-in, Braff spent time trying to understand the trepidations of the team and listening to their concerns.
 She also used data to underscore the importance of this brand in Gatorade’s future business.
 Helping subject matter experts see the bigger picture went a long way toward driving successful ways of working as a team.